The Texas Governor Reaches for Culture War to Dodge Blackout Criticism

 During the last year, pandemic precautions became a new addition to the nation’s deepening culture war.
 Masks became political statements, with conservatives refusing to wear them and denying the science that they are second only to the vaccine in stopping the spread of the coronavirus.
 The burden of putting some cloth over your face triggers an emotional response in some that borders rage, and that rage is a potent force — so potent it may help Texans forget that decades of deregulation delivered a catastrophic blackout.

 Abbott isn’t the first Republican to understand — and harness — the culture war’s power.
 Mitt Romney, as a 2012 candidate, lurched in a “severely conservative” way to win the party’s nomination that year.
-Republicans in 2004 put a ballot question about same-sex marriage on the ballot in 11 states to drive up turnout in rural and suburban communities to help George W. Bush win a second term.
+Republicans in 2004 put a question about same-sex marriage on the ballot in 11 states to drive up turnout in rural and suburban communities to help George W. Bush win a second term.
 Bush won his first by promising to restore dignity to the White House after Bill Clinton’s affair with an intern.

-Of course, the most recent master of this move is Donald Trump, who as a former President and as a candidate, never met a problem that he couldn’t dodge by tossing a beehive into the culture war.
+Of course, the most recent master of this move was Donald Trump, who, as a former President and as a candidate, never met a problem that he couldn’t dodge by tossing a beehive into the culture war.
 The never-ending litany of grievances, affronts and bombast helped Trump turn so many corners that the history of his time in politics looks like a maze.
 He picked a fight with the Pope, brought Bill Clinton’s accusers to a debate, promised to purge school curricula that took a critical lens to history, and did everything in his power to give conservatives validation for their complaints.
 Creating near-constant instability kept Trump on solid footing.

 Abbott, it appears, is picking up that playbook and trying for his own second wind.
 His own health advisers told The Dallas Morning News that they hadn’t weighed in on the announcement.
 The science isn’t behind Abbott’s decision to make Texas the most populous state without a mask mandate.
 It may feel like things are moving back to normal, but the facts don’t back it up.
 More than 44,000 Texans have died of COVID-19.
 Texas is still in the top 10 when it comes to new infections per capita.
 It has the highest number of cases on college campuses.
 There are still 7,200 new cases in the state per day, a number that is growing.
 And it has one of the lowest rates of vaccination in the country.